Wealthify doesn't support your browser

 United Kingdom |

 UK government bonds (gilts) have been through a sustained period of negative performance, as rates increased rapidly on the back of soaring inflation.
-With much of the rate hiking cycle behind us, gilts offer appealing upside potential with low downside risk.
+With much of the rate hiking cycle seemingly behind us, gilts offer attractive potential with low risk, despite short-term volatility.

 |